 Skip to content

-Armbian runs “train” based releases.
+Armbian runs “train” based point releases.
 Whatever is ready to board the train, does so.
-Whatever isn’t ready, has to wait for the next train.
+Whatever is not has to wait for the next train.
 This enables us to have a predictable release cycles making it easy to plan.
 It also puts the responsibility on developers to make sure they have features ready on time.

 Armbian releases quarterly at the end of February, May, August, November.
 Offset is because we all know that nothing happens for half of December.
 At the beginning of a release cycle, we have a planning meeting and two weeks before the end of the release we freeze integration of new features.